openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

    try statement
    throw statement

-Both a *throwing* and *non-throwing* function can be the argument of a *rethrowing function* *foo* that is being called.
+Both a *throwing* and a *non-throwing* function can be an argument of a *rethrowing function* *foo* that is being called.

-If a *throwing function* is the argument, then the calling of *foo* can throw an exception.
+If a *throwing function* is an argument, then the calling of *foo* can throw an exception.

-This rule is exception-free, i.e., a *non-throwing* function as a call argument cannot throw an exception:
+This rule is exception-free, i.e., a *non-throwing* function used as a call argument cannot throw an exception:

 .. code-block:: typescript